EXPLAINER-What are credit default swaps and why are they causing trouble for Europe's banks?

 CDS help to mitigate the risk by providing a form of insurance.

-The CDS market is worth around $3.8 trillion, according to the International Swaps and Derivatives Association.
+The CDS market is worth around $3.8 trillion, according to the International Swaps and Derivatives Association (ISDA).
 But the market is well below the $33 trillion of its heyday in 2008, based on ISDA data.

 The CDS market is small relative to equities, foreign exchange or the global bond markets, where there are more than $120 trillion bonds outstanding.
 Average daily volume in foreign exchange is close to $8 trillion, based on Bank for International Settlements data.